 1.4 million visitors

-My favorite theme park in France (voted the world's best theme park in Los Angeles in 2014) has everything.
+This favorite theme park in France has everything.
 There are chariot races, a Viking ship that rises from the lake, gladiatorial contests and a wonderful nighttime show that is well worth the extra cost.
 Diehard enthusiasts can stay here as well in a themed hotel.
-Roman villa?
-Medieval village?

 Quai Branly Museum, Paris

 The Quai Branly museum opened in 2006 in an uncompromising contemporary building to display the arts of Africa, Asia, Oceania and the Americas.
 It has a fabulous permanent collection and also puts on a varied program of temporary displays.
 Recent exhibitions include the lives and ambitions of the Ican Atahualpa and the Conquistador Francisco Pizarro, and one on tattooing which shows the social and mystical role of tattoos in early societies from the Oriental, African and Oceanian worlds to today’s embracing of tattoos by fashionistas.